Injunctions for Protection Against Sexual Violence

 Attorney for Respondents of Sexual Violence Injunctions in Florida

-We represent clients at hearings on injunctions for protection against sexual violence.
-At the hearing, we strive to show the court why competent and substantial evidence does not support the entry of an injunction for protection.
-When the evidence is not sufficient, we demand that the circuit court judge enter a final judgment of dismissal.
+At the Sammis Law Firm, Joshua Monteiro represents clients at hearings on injunctions for protection against sexual violence in Tampa, FL.
+At the hearing, Mr. Monteiro is experienced in showing the court why competent and substantial evidence does not support the entry of an injunction for protection.
+When the evidence is not sufficient, the circuit court judge enter a final judgment of dismissal.

 Our main office is in downtown Tampa, in Hillsborough County, Fl.
 We have a second office in New Port Richey in Pasco County.
 We fight injunction cases throughout the greater Tampa Bay area including Hernando County, Pasco County, Pinellas County, Manatee County, Sarasota County, Hillsborough County, and Polk County, FL.